 If you love cookies, and you are paleo or eat low carb and craving a classic chocolate chip cookie, these cookies will satisfy that craving!
 I have made these cookies for my diabetic aunt and have had requests at a local store in my family's town to package and sell them!
-It feels so rewarding spending so much time and money perfecting something and having others be able to enjoy them.
-This is why I love recipe developing.
-If you are looking for a paleo dessert or even a gluten free dessert, these cookies are the perfect chocolate fix.
+If you are looking for a paleo dessert or a gluten free dessert, these cookies are the perfect chocolate fix.
 They're even safe for a low fodmap diet.

 My dad refuses to eat anything labeled 'gluten free' and he's been telling everyone how 'real' these cookies are!
-You have to make this recipe ASAP.
-These cookies ARE.
+They ARE.
 THE.
 BEST.
 And if you can't eat nuts, use this recipe!
 It's almost the same but the flours are different.

 These chewy chocolate chip cookies are paleo, grain free, dairy free and low fodmap!

 And somehow they magically taste like they came from a bakery!
 They're made with a combination of almond flour, tapioca starch and coconut flour, sweetened lightly with coconut sugar and a smidge of molasses to create a brown sugar.
 This gives you the texture of a real chocolate chip cookie.